-Everyone is familiar with chips and salsa.
-This mellow yellow version focuses on using only yellow ingredients.
+Most everyone is familiar with traditional chips and salsa.
+This yellow version focuses on using only yellow ingredients.
 Yellow tomatoes, yellow peppers (hot and mild), and yellow corn.
 The outcome is delicious, with the yellow tomatoes being less acidic than the red, and the sweet corn and yellow peppers adding great balance, with a bit of smokiness from ground cumin.
 This salsa may win first place against any standard red salsa, unless of course challenged by my brother-in-law's salsa.
 His red salsa is the best.
 It is my favorite red salsa.
 But this is yellow.
 I can do yellow.

 Yellow Tomato Corn Salsa